kubernetes-study-guide/Kubernetes-Study-Guide/04_pods/pods.md

 localhost [127.0.0.1] 80 (?) open
 ```

-In this example if we did omit the '--', then kubectl would have because because kubectl would have thought that that '-v' is a kubectl flag rather than a netcat flag.
+In this example if we omitted the '--', then kubectl would have failed because it would have thought that that '-v' is a kubectl flag rather than a netcat flag.

 ### Validate from inside the kube master/worker node